FishCenSV2/fishCenSV2/libs/yolo/README.md

 Once we have found the max score for a object we compare it to a threshold value and if it is greater than this threshold we add it to three vectors.
 The final step is to peform non-maximum suppression (NMS) to remove duplicate detections which returns a vector of indices that we store in `_indices`.
 The indices correspond to indices in the three vectors of objects that we should keep.
 For example, a vector containing indices 0,3,4 means we should use elements from _boxes[0], _boxes[3], _boxes[4], _class_ids[0], _class_ids[3], etc.

+> [!NOTE]
-**NOTE**: You can change the score threshold and NMS threshold in the `yolov8.hpp` file on lines 65 and 66.
+> You can change the score threshold and NMS threshold in the `yolov8.hpp` file on lines 65 and 66.

 Finally, we can use these elements from the three vectors to create a vector of bounding box objects.
 The objects are structs which contain the elements from the three vectors as shown below.